Shahadat Hossain: Bowling style

 Noted for his height and aggression, Hossain was cited as the fastest bowler in the Bangladesh team by former coach Dav Whatmore in 2005.
 By 2010 his bowling rarely exceeded 80 mph.
-His run-up is smooth, his deliveries come in at an angle and bowls with pace.
+His run-up is smooth, his deliveries come in at an angle and he bowls with pace.
 He has become renowned for hurting batsmen with his bouncer, having hit international players such as Mathew Sinclair and Ricky Ponting over the course of his career.
 His bowling has come in for criticism from fellow bowler Mashrafe Mortaza for conceding too many runs.
 He has said his idols include Wasim Akram, Shoaib Akhtar, Steve Harmison and Brett Lee (all fellow fast bowlers).

 Arrest and other controversies

 On Sunday 13 September 2015 Hossain and his wife were accused of "torture and abuse" of an 11-year-old maid.
-The chief executive of the BCB, Nizamuddin Chowdhury, says Hossain has been suspended “from all kind of cricketing activities under BCB’s jurisdiction until a final decision is reached regarding the ‘torture accusations’ brought against him.
+The chief executive of the BCB, Nizamuddin Chowdhury, says Hossain has been suspended "from all kind of cricketing activities under BCB's jurisdiction until a final decision is reached regarding the 'torture accusations' brought against him.
 On 5 October 2015 he surrendered before a court in Dhaka, was sent to prison, and charged with child repression and employing a minor.
 In December 2015 he was granted bail until 31 March 2016.

 On 29 December 2015, Hossain and his wife were formally charged with torture and it was announced that the case will be heard on 12 January.

-In November 2016, he was acquitted on the torture charge in the Women and Children Repression Prevention Tribunal after a judge found that the prosecution had not proven the case against Shahadat.
+In November 2016, he was acquitted on the torture charge in the Women and Children Repression Prevention Tribunal after a judge concluded that the prosecution had not proven the case against Shahadat.

 In November 2019, he was sent off from a match in the 2019–20 National Cricket League, due to a level 4 offense.
-He assaulted his own team-mate Mohammad Arafat when Arafat refused to shine the ball on one side as per his instructions.
+He assaulted his own teammate Mohammad Arafat when Arafat refused to shine the ball on one side as per his instructions.
 He was given a five-year ban, with two years suspended for the incident.
 Despite the ban, on 5 June 2021, Hossain played for Old DOHS Sports Club in the 2021 Dhaka Premier Division Twenty20 Cricket League.